binmishr/Cost-Effective-BigQuery-with-R/README.md

 The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
 You need to view the file in "Read Mode" to see the contents properly after downloading the same.
+All the related Scripts are also attached in the condusco_master.zip file as attached in this repository.

 A Brief Introduction
 ======================